 Creating DIY sinker molds is a fun project.
 It saves you money.
 It also lets you make custom fishing gear.
 With the right stuff and some practice, you can make great sinkers at home.

-What is the best material for DIY sinker molds?
+1. What is the safest material for making DIY sinker molds?